-In addition to the above items, you should also submit supplementary materials that will help panelists understand your organization and its programs.
+In addition to the above items, you should be prepared to submit supplementary materials through the eGRANT system that will help panelists understand your organization and its programs.
 Supplementary materials should relate to the proposed project activities and should support the claims made in your narrative.
 The materials can be referenced in your narrative.

 These materials may include:

 - a copy of sample programs, brochures, educational materials, or other promotional materials that relate to the proposed project activities;